-Originally mandated by the legislature in 1980 in response to federal efforts to ensure consumer protection and energy independence, Residential Conservation Services (RCS) created the framework for residential in-home energy efficiency services around which Massachusetts’ nation-leading programs were built.
-Currently, the DOER is considering RCS policies to encourage broader reach and better consumer protections.
+In response to federal efforts to ensure consumer protection and energy independence, the 1980 Residential Conservation Services (RCS) statute created the framework for residential in-home energy efficiency services around which Massachusetts’ nation-leading programs are built.
+Currently, via proposed regulatory updates that are explained in more detail below, the DOER is encouraging a broader consumer reach and better consumer protections through RCS.

-Please submit written comments via mail to Lyn Huckabee, Department of Energy Resources, 100 Cambridge Street, Suite 1020, Boston, MA 02114, or electronically to firstname.lastname@example.org with subject line “RCS Regulations Comments.”
+Written comments on the proposed regulation may be submitted via mail to Alissa Whiteman, Department of Energy Resources, 100 Cambridge Street, Suite 1020, Boston, MA 02114, or electronically to email@example.com with subject line “RCS Regulations Comments.”
+Written comments must be submitted by 5 p.m. on March 31, 2015.

 Residential Conservation Services statute (M.G.L. ch.
 164 App. §2)